Visit our Colorado State Extension office for more news, tools and resources.

 • Our fermentation classes are a hit!
 We had 24 participants that were brand new to our Extension programs join us to make kimchi, yum!

-• Natural Resources (NR) is working with numerous community partners, such as local fire departments and municipalities, to plan for wildfire preparedness and mitigation.
+• Natural Resources (NR) worked with numerous community partners, such as local fire departments and municipalities, to plan for wildfire preparedness and mitigation.

 • 4-H staff and youth from CSU Extension in Adams, Arapahoe, Boulder, Jefferson and Weld counties facilitated agricultural education exposure through direct, experiential learning of 7356 students and 2376 teachers and chaperones at the 2023 National Western Stock Show.